ElastiTone offers you...

 Many people like to attach bands to their weights in order to get a lot more out of a workout than they could otherwise achieve.

 This way you get the benefit of the weight and the band at the same time, which is great for stepping up your routine and fantastic for breaking out of a plateau, since your muscles like to be challenged in ways they haven’t been before which may encourage growth.
-You can also use bands to confuse your muscles, e.g. spend one-week using weights only and the next week using bands only for more variety.
+You can also use bands to confuse your muscles, e.g. spend 1 or 2 weeks using weights only and the next 1 or 2 weeks using bands only for more variety.